convexset/js-package-utils/README.md

 Adds an "object" property to an object via `Object.defineProperty`.
 Does not, however, protect sub-objects.

+`addMutablePropertyObject(o, name, childObj)`

+Adds an "object" property to an object via `Object.defineProperty`.
+The underlying object can be mutated.

 `addImmutablePropertyArray(o, name, arr)`

 Adds an "array" property to an object via `Object.defineProperty`.
 Does not, however, protect object elements.

+`addMutablePropertyArray(o, name, arr)`

+Adds an "array" property to an object via `Object.defineProperty`.
+The underlying array can be mutated.

 `updateDefaultOptionsWithInput(defaultOptions, inputOptions, [throwOnTypeMismatch = true])`